relishclam/PandaTraveLog/README.md

 - **User Authentication**: Secure sign-up and login with Supabase, including phone verification via Twilio OTP
 - **Trip Planning**: Create and manage trips with detailed information
 - **AI-Generated Content**: Generate personalized travel recommendations and itineraries using Gemini AI
-- **Google Maps Integration**: Search for locations and view them on interactive maps
+- **Geoapify Maps Integration**: Search for locations and view them on interactive maps
 - **Companion Management**: Keep track of who's traveling with you
 - **Emergency Contacts**: Store important contact information for each trip
 - **Responsive Design**: Works seamlessly on both desktop and mobile devices